Civil society groups welcome UNEP plans to measure green finance

 “Data and indicators are key to supporting a vision of what the financial system is today and where it is heading.
 We urge UNEP to ensure that its performance framework can evolve beyond green finance to reflect wider sustainable development goals.
 The addition of UNEP’s country-level data should also encourage financial sectors to compete on, and create innovative business models to deliver, sustainability, inequality and financing for the real economy.”

-Christophe Nijdam, Secretary General of Finance Watch
+Christophe Nijdam, Secretary General of Finance Watch, said:

 “By measuring the real world outputs of the financial system, both the Citizens’ Dashboard and UNEP’s performance framework will help policymakers and the public to see if commitments to finance sustainable development goals are being kept.
 On a practical level, they could improve the ability of markets and policymakers to identify risks and identify emerging trends.”